On this page

 Travellers who have only spent time in low-risk areas in the 14 days prior to arrival in Tasmania are not required to quarantine upon arrival.

-These travellers can register their travel and contact details through the Tas e-Travel system no more than three (3) days before they arrive.
+These travellers can register their travel and contact details through the Tas e-Travel system no more than one day before they arrive.
 This helps ensure declarations about previous travel are as up-to-date as possible, especially while new high-risk premises are being regularly identified in other jurisdictions.

 The only exception to this is where a traveller has spent time in a high-risk premise.